Approximately-symmetric neural networks for quantum spin liquids

 The string order parameter, $\mathcal{O}_Z$, diagnoses the confinement of the e-type excitations of the toric code.
 Consider a closed square loop $C$ of side length $\ell$ on the primal lattice.
 The order parameter is defined in the limit $\ell \to \infty$,

 where $\tilde{C}$ is the open string corresponding to half of the square $C$.
-One expects $\mathcal{O}_Z$ to be finite in the trivial, confining, phase, while it vanishes in the spin liquid phase because each end of the open string creates a deconfined excitation~\cite{fredenhagen1983charged, bricmont1983order, Gregor_2011}.
+One expects $\mathcal{O}_Z$ to be finite in the trivial, confining, phase, while it vanishes in the spin liquid phase because each end of the open string creates a deconfined excitation~\cite{fredenhagen1983charged,bricmont1983order,Gregor_2011}.
 An analogous order parameter, $\mathcal{O}_X$, diagnosing the confinement of m-type excitations, can be defined with strings on the dual lattice and Pauli $X$ operators.
 Our second diagnostic is the entanglement entropy, $S_2(\rho) = -\log \mathrm{Tr}(\rho_{A}^2)$, where $A$ represents a particular subsystem.
 One expects the entanglement entropy to be larger deep in the spin liquid phase, since the trivial phase is smoothly connected to an unentangled product state.

 As shown in Fig.~\ref{fig:observables}, both of these expectations are borne out by the NQS simulations (at $h_y = 0.3$).
 In particular, fixing $h_x=0$ and sweeping $h_z$, we observe a pronounced peak in the derivative of the string order parameter, $\mathrm{d} O_z/\mathrm{d} h_z$ [Fig.~\ref{fig:observables}(a)], as well as a sharp change in the entanglement entropy at the same field strength [Fig.~\ref{fig:observables}(b)].
 Analogous results fixing $h_z=0$ and sweeping $h_x$ are depicted in Figs.~\ref{fig:observables}(c,d).
-To estimate the location of the thermodynamic critical point [Fig.~\ref{fig:summary}(c)], we perform a power-law extrapolation in $1/L$ of the location of the observed finite-size cross-over~\cite{SM}.
-After this finite-size extrapolation, the phase boundaries in [Fig.~\ref{fig:summary}(c)] match those obtained by ``infinite system-size'' iPEPS and PCUT computations to about $5\%$ (Fig.~2 of~\cite{dusuel2011robustness, rescaling}).
+To estimate the location of the thermodynamic critical point [Fig.~\ref{fig:summary}(c)], we perform a power-law extrapolation in $1/L$ of the location of the observed finite-size cross-over~\SM.
+After this finite-size extrapolation, the phase boundaries in [Fig.~\ref{fig:summary}(c)] match those obtained by ``infinite system-size'' infinite projected-entangled pair states (iPEPS) and perturbative continuous unitary transformation (pCUT) computations to about $5\%$ (Fig.~2 of~\cite{dusuel2011robustness,rescaling}).

 \emph{Interpretability---}The approximately-symmetric NQS architecture facilitates partial interpretation of which physical features are learnt by different sections of the network.
 In particular, the non-invariant $\chi$ block maps the model from an approximately-symmetric regime to an exactly-symmetric one, which the $G_{\textrm{TC}}$-invariant $\Omega$ block of the architecture can then learn efficiently.
 This mapping is analogous to the quasi-adiabatic continuation of Hastings and Wen~\cite{hastingswen}, in which the exact “emergent” symmetries of the model (i.e. the “fattened” loops) are constructed by applying a finite-depth unitary circuit to the unperturbed toric code.
 We hypothesize that the dominant effect of the non-invariant block of the network is to reverse this finite-depth unitary dressing.